itsDaiton/food-square-api/README.md

 ## Documentation

-Documentation describing all end-points of the API can be found under
+Documentation describing all end-points of the API can be found under this URL
 ```
 'baseURL'/api/v1/docs/swagger-ui/index.html
 ```